agiliq/building-api-django/docs/more-views-and-viewsets.rst

 - :code:`/choices/`
 - :code:`/vote/`

-They get the work done, but we can make our API more intutive by nesting them correctly.
+They get the work done, but we can make our API more intuitive by nesting them correctly.
 Our redesigned urls look like this:

 - :code:`/polls/` and :code:`/polls/<pk>`
-- :code:`/polls/<pk>/choices/` to GET the choices for a specfifc poll, and to create choices for a specific poll.
+- :code:`/polls/<pk>/choices/` to GET the choices for a specific poll, and to create choices for a specific poll.
 (Idenitfied by the :code:`<pk>`)
 - :code:`/polls/<pk>/choices/<choice_pk>/vote/` - To vote for the choice identified by :code:`<choice_pk>` under poll with :code:`<pk>`.

 Changing the views